hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Arc Kubernetes Provisioned Cluster should exist.
 Changing this forces a new Arc Kubernetes Provisioned Cluster to be created.

-* `identity` - (Required) A `identity` block as defined below.
+* `identity` - (Required) An `identity` block as defined below.
 Changing this forces a new Arc Kubernetes Provisioned Cluster to be created.

 * `location` - (Required) The Azure Region where the Arc Kubernetes Provisioned Cluster should exist.
 Changing this forces a new Arc Kubernetes Provisioned Cluster to be created.